R3volv360/Java101/lessons/01_hello_world/hello_world.md

 ### Explain the funny words above, magic man

-- What is a class?
+#### What is a class?
-    + Every Java file is a *class* (kinda, see how this is not entirely true in future lessons!).
+Every Java file is a *class* (kinda, see how this is not entirely true in future lessons!).
 One file has one top level class.
-    + This class must have the same name as the file.
-    + A class contains other Java constructs that we'll come across.
+This class must have the same name as the file.
+A class contains other Java constructs that we'll come across.

-- What is the `main` method?
+#### What is the `main` method?
-    + Java contains *methods*, which we'll learn about next!
-    + This class has the special `main` method.
-    + When you run `java HelloWorld`, you're running the `java` program which opens the `HelloWorld.class` file and looks for the `main` method.
-    + Whatever is in the main method is executed, aka run.
+Java contains *methods*.
+These are the functions and operations that are run in your program to make stuff happen.
+This class has the special `main` method.
+When you run `java HelloWorld`, you're running the `java` program which opens the `HelloWorld.class` file and looks for the `main` method.
+Whatever is in the main method is executed, aka run.

-- What is `public` or `static` or `void` or `String[] args`!?
+#### What is `public` or `static` or `void` or `String[] args`!?
-    + Find out soon!
+Find out soon!
+For the curious (and to have something to latch on to later):

+- `public` is the visiblity modifier.
+This method being `public` means it can be called from any other class
+- `static` means the method belongs to the class and is shared, rather than belonging to a single an instantiation of the class
+- `void` is the return type.
+A `void` method returns nothing.
+- `String[] args` sets a `String` array parameter  named `args` that is require to call this method.

+All of the above will make sense in time!

-- What does `javac` actually do?
+#### What does `javac` actually do?
-    + This compiles the human readable `.java` file to a machine readable `.class` file.
-    + Human readable means a human can read it (should've seen that one coming)
-    + If you open the `.class` file, you'll just see what's called byte code, a bunch of 4 character strings.
+This compiles the human readable `.java` file to a machine readable `.class` file.
+Human readable means a human can read it (should've seen that one coming) If you open the `.class` file, you'll just see what's called byte code, a bunch of gibberish looking 4 character strings.

-    + It's not important to know about byte code now, but remember that your `.class` file is what is executed, not the `.java` file
-    + So to make a `.class`, we need to run `javac TheJavaFile.java` which makes a `.class` file in the same location
-    + If you make changes to the `.java` file, you must *recompile* the `.class` file (i.e. run `javac HelloWorld.java`)
+It's not important to know about byte code now, but remember that your `.class` file is what is executed, not the `.java` file.
+So to make a `.class`, we need to run `javac TheJavaFile.java` which makes a `.class` file in the same location.
+If you make changes to the `.java` file, you must *recompile* the `.class` file (i.e. run `javac HelloWorld.java`)

-    + **Try it now!** Change "world" to your name.
+**Try it now!** Change "world" to your name.
 Recompile the code and run `java HelloWorld`.
 What happens?